AdobeDocs/experience-platform.en/help/assurance/views/adobe-analytics.md

 ### Analytics Edge Event details view

-For an Edge request event or an Analytics track event, the detailed view contains the following parts:
+For an Edge request event or an Analytics track event, the detailed view contains the following information:

 * Event Details: An originating SDK edge request event.
 * Edge Bridge Request: An event exclusively for the Edge Bridge Extension workflow.
 * Datastream: An event represented for datastream for this session.
-* Edge Hit Received: Represent the hit received from Edge.
+* Edge Hit Received: Represents the hit received from Edge.
-* Edge Hit Processed: Represent the hit processed in Edge.
+* Edge Hit Processed: Represents the hit processed in Edge.
-* Analytics Hit: Represent the hit received from Analytics.
+* Analytics Hit: Represents the hit received from Analytics.
-* Analytics Mapping: Represent the data mapping status in Analytics.
+* Analytics Mapping: Represents the data mapping status in Analytics.
 * Analytics Responsed: The response status from Analytics.
 * Post-process Data: Information on the event that contains the mapping of revars, evars, and props.